-As you are naturally traveling, it is essential to select the right destination that will generate the most results from your teaching efforts.
-Not all countries are created equal in terms of salary for English teachers.
+As you are naturally traveling, it is essential to select the right destination that will generate the best income from teaching English abroad.
+Not all countries are created equal in terms of salary for TEFL English teachers abroad.

 Always consider the salary as it relates to the cost of living.
 You cannot travel as much as you want if all your pay goes to expenses, right?
 See the discussion below regarding specific areas where you should take your skills and cash in on it.